perarulalan15/Titanic/README.md

 * Exploratory data analysis and visualization to gain insights into the dataset
 * Data preprocessing and feature engineering to prepare the data for machine learning algorithms
 * Implementation and evaluation of different machine learning models for survival prediction
-* Model performance assessment using metrics such as accuracy, precision, recall, and F1-score
+* Model performance assessment using metrics such as accuracy, etc.,
 * Documentation of the project methodology and results in Jupyter Notebooks

 # How to Use the Repository